Santander UK sets up new structure to meet ringfencing rules

-Santander's (SAN.MC) British arm has set up a structure to meet new rules requiring banks to separate their retail banking arms, and appointed bosses for its retail and corporate divisions, a source familiar with the matter said on Tuesday.
+June 30 Santander's British arm has set up a structure to meet new rules requiring banks to separate their retail banking arms, and appointed bosses for its retail and corporate divisions, a source familiar with the matter said on Tuesday.

 Santander UK bank will split into a retail arm for personal and small business customers, and a corporate bank for institutional clients and its markets business, the source said.